ovaleanu/anthos/docs/register_contrail_cluster_in_anthos.md

 All these steps were a preparation to deploy an app from GCP Marketplace to the on-prem K8s cluster with Contrail

-Choose PostgresSQl Server from GCP Marketplace

-Click on Configure de start the deployment procedure
+Choose PostgresSQL Server from GCP Marketplace and then click on Configure de start the deployment procedure

 ![](https://github.com/ovaleanujnpr/anthos/blob/master/images/image8.png)